Latina Breaths Life into Respiremos a Company About Breathwork

 Latina entrepreneur Eugenia Altamira a Mexican-American has a unique back-story.

-Editor’s note: This is part one of a three part series.
+Editor’s note: This is part one of a two part series.

 The company is called Respiremos, born from Eugenia Altamira’s vision to bring Transformational Breath® to Mexico and Latin America.
 The first seeds were planted years ago and now Respiremos offers Transformational Breath® Sessions, Workshops and Professional Trainings in Latin America, USA, Europe, the Middle East and Asia.